 Whether you choose a 5-star luxury or a backpackers party cruise like this Castaway Island Party boat, take some time to jump off your boat into the warm waters of the bay.

-Top tip: Ask about safety and rocks before jumping.
+Top Tip: Ask the tour operators about safety and rocks before jumping.

 15. Go on a Vespa Adventure in Hoi An

-One of the top things to do in Vietnam’s Hoi An is to take a Vespa Adventure through the rural countryside.
+If you’re wondering what to do in Vietnam’s Hoi An, look no further than a Vespa tour through the countryside.
 Even if you might not feel well from last night’s party, the fresh air will surely cure you once you’re flying through rice paddies and over bridges.

-On your Vespa adventure, stop by local eateries and try special dishes like homemade shrimp pancakes.
-Meet locals like a Vietnam War Hero with a wooden leg who sings songs with his guitar and can’t stop smiling.
-All in one morning!
+During my Vespa adventure, I stopped by local eateries to try special dishes like homemade shrimp pancakes.
+I met locals like a Vietnam War Hero with a wooden leg who sings songs with his guitar and can’t stop smiling.
+All in one morning.

-Vespas are super comfy and allow you to get up and close with the local area and their way of life.
+Vespas are super comfy and allow you to discover the local area and the people’s way of life.
 If you’d like to get more information about certain areas, try booking a local guide or asking the locals for stories about it.

 16. Overeat on a Food Tour of Hanoi

-While some people don’t want to part with $20 for a 4-hour Hanoi food tour because you know you can get dinner for a dollar at the side of the street, I guarantee it’s worth the money.
+While some people don’t want to part with 490,800 VND ($20 USD) for a 4-hour Hanoi food tour because you know you can get dinner for a dollar at the side of the street, I guarantee it’s worth the money.
 The guides are bursting with information about life in Vietnam, growing up here, food, cooking, and even just life and travel in general.

 17. Kayak Through Caves in Cat Ba National Park

-Most tours to Halong Bay organize a kayaking trip around the islands and through the cave formations.
-Do your research and MAKE SURE that your Halong Bay tour does this as it’s a real highlight of the trip.
-On my first visit to Halong Bay, things were quite tame, and we just spent an hour kayaking slowly around the bay, taking in the beautiful scenery.
+Most tours to Ha Long Bay organize a kayaking trip around and through the cave formations near Cat Ba Island.
+However, do your research and make sure that your Ha Long Bay tour includes a kayaking trip to Luon Cave.
+On my first visit to Ha Long Bay, things were quite tame, and we just spent an hour kayaking slowly around the bay, taking in the beautiful scenery.

-18. Attend the Ho Chi Minh Opera House
+18. Attend a Show At the Saigon Opera House

-Once you have tired yourself out with every adventure activity under the sun (or from North to South), it’s time to reward yourself with a trip to the Opera House.
+Once you have tired yourself out with every adventure activity in Vietnam, it’s time to reward yourself with a trip to the Opera House.

-Put on your cleanest clothes and best shoes (no flip-flops, please) and spend a magical evening at the stunning Ho Chi Minh Opera House.
-Built in 1898, this 48-seater theater is one of Ho Chi Minh city’s most beautiful buildings, both inside and out.
-You can find a program of what’s on at their official site.
+Put on your cleanest clothes and best shoes (no flip-flops, please) and spend a magical evening at the stunning Saigon Opera House.
+Built in 1898, this 48-seater theater is one of Ho Chi Minh City’s most beautiful buildings, both inside and out.

 19. See Ho Chi Minh From a Rooftop Bar